Rhizobia: Effects of Mutualism on other Species

+Context-Dependency of Mutualism

+The legume-rhizobia mutualism is context dependent; the benefits provided by rhizobia are lessened or absent under unfavorable environmental conditions.
+Perturbations can alter the balance of symbiotic relationships between species as reduced benefits provided can lead to antagonistic behavior, such as parasitism.

+These disruptions lead plant species to lessen their investment in the relationships, and perhaps even stop engaging in them altogether.
+For example, nutrient deposition has led to the emergence of less productive strains of rhizobia and increased ambient temperatures have legumes reducing investment in the resource mutualism.
+Nutrient deposition is of particular issue to legumes as the increased availability of nitrogen allows nitrogen-limited plant species to quickly out compete legumes for light.
+This increases photosynthesis costs, further destabilizing the legume-rhizobia mutualism as the legume suffers fitness consequences and is unable to provide benefits to rhizobia.

 Other diazotrophs

 Many other species of bacteria are able to fix nitrogen (diazotrophs), but few are able to associate intimately with plants and colonize specific structures like legume nodules.
-Bacteria that do associate with plants include the actinomycete, Frankia, which form symbiotic root nodules in actinorhizal plants, although these bacteria have a much broader host range implying the association is less specific than in legumes.
-Additionally, several cyanobacteria like Nostoc are associated with aquatic ferns, Cycas and Gunneras, although they do not form nodules.
+Bacteria that do associate with plants include the actinomycete, Frankia, which form symbiotic root nodules in actinorhizal plants, although these bacteria have a much broader host range, implying the association is less specific than in legumes.
+Additionally, several cyanobacteria like Nostoc are associated with aquatic ferns, Cycas, and Gunneras, although they do not form nodules.